 - Report all injuries or illness to your supervisor immediately.

 - Seek appropriate medical attention from the following authorized primary care physicians:

 - Note: In case of a life-threatening emergency, go to the nearest medical facility.

 - Contact Watauga Medics at 9-911 for emergency transportation to Watauga Medical Center Emergency Room.
 For non-emergency transportation to Fast-Med Urgent Care or Watauga Medical Center Emergency Room, contact University Police at ext.
-8000 or 2150.
+2150.